BHoM/documentation/docs/index.md

 It is also not an attempt to standardise the software we use...

 BHoM is a collection of _schemas_, _functionality_ and _conversions_.
-BHoM aims to standardise the _data_, not the data-_base_, in the belief that this provides great opportunities for efficiency, for collaboration and most of all, to improve the way we work within any Building Habitat.
+BHoM aims to standardise the _data_, not the data-_base_, in the belief that this provides great opportunities for efficiency, for collaboration and most of all, to improve the way we work.

 ### An agnostic framework
 BHoM is crafted as transdisciplinary, software-agnostic and office/region/country-invariant, and therefore would be nothing without our active community and wide range of contributors.